Noteworthy Kozmigroov Compilations

 which occasionally used vocals to serve up the message even more strongly!

-The set's all-great, all the way through.
+The set's all-great, all the way through."

-Message From the Tribe (Soul Jazz)
+Message From the Tribe (Universal Sound)

 Strata-East (Soul Jazz)